ginabethrussell/ministerconnect/README.md

 ## Overview

-Ministry Match streamlines the process of matching ministry candidates with churches.
+Minister Match streamlines the process of matching ministry candidates with churches.
 The app supports three user roles:

-- **Candidates**: Register, complete a profile, and upload resumes/videos.
+- **Candidates**: Register, complete a profile, and view and express interest in open positions.
-- **Churches**: Search candidates, save candidates, and contact admin.
+- **Churches**: Create a profile, add job listings, search candidates, save candidates, and identify candidates with mutual interest.
-- **Super Admin**: Manage users, churches, invite codes, and review candidate uploads.
+- **Super Admin**: Manage users, churches, invite codes, and review and approve candidate and church profiles.

 The frontend is fully mocked using [MSW](https://mswjs.io/) for rapid development and testing.